bids-standard/bids-specification/src/05-derivatives/03-imaging.md

             sub-001_space-orig_dseg.tsv
 ```

-Definitions can also be specified with a top-level dseg.tsv, which propagates to
+Definitions can also be specified with a top-level `dseg.tsv`, which propagates to
 segmentations in relative subdirectories.

 Example: